 Remortgaging may save you money on your monthly repayments by moving to a lower rate, but there are a number of costs attached which should be factored into the overall price of moving your home loan.

 A remortgage may have a product fee, which can range from the low hundreds into thousands of pounds.
 Additionally, a mortgage broker may charge you for their services.
 There may also be legal and valuation fees to pay or ERCs to leave early.
 Sometimes it can be worth paying these for a decent rate and to have the help of an expert mortgage adviser or conveyancer on your side.
+See our article 'How much can I remortgage my house for and what is the cost?'.

 Do you need a solicitor to remortgage?